andrew/ultimate-awesome/README.md

 - [awesome-bitcoin-sv](https://github.com/monkeylord/awesome-bitcoin-sv) - A curated list of bitcoin services and tools for software developers.
 - [awesome-scene-graph](https://github.com/mqjyl/awesome-scene-graph) - A curated list of scene graph generation and related area resources. :-).
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
-- [awesome-cilium](https://github.com/seifrajhi/awesome-cilium) - A curated list of awesome projects related to cilium.
 - [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) - A curated list of Pulsar tools, integrations and resources.
+- [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.
 - [awesome-hexo-plugins](https://github.com/TenviLi/awesome-hexo-plugins) - 🆒A curated list of awesome plugins related to Hexo.
 - [awesome-arco](https://github.com/arco-design/awesome-arco) - Awesome Arco Design resources list.
 - [Awesome-Graph-Research-NeurIPS2024](https://github.com/azminewasi/Awesome-Graph-Research-NeurIPS2024) - All graph/GNN papers accepted at NeurIPS 2024.